zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 - **Goal**: Rapid iteration with production-like features.
 - **Setup**:
-  - **Docker Compose**: Runs the agent app, Dapr sidecar, and local services.
+  - **Docker Compose**: Runs the agent app, Dapr sidecar, A2A endpoints and local services.
     ```yaml
     version: "3.8"
     services: